Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 RAM user operation error: User has no permission to do the action: (ListTemplates)

-Possible cause: The RAM user does not have the permissions to call the operation.
+Possible cause: The RAM user lacks the required permissions.

 Solution: Log on to the RAM console as an administrator or using your Alibaba Cloud account.
 Grant the required permissions to the RAM user that reports the error.
 You can grant permissions on specific API operations or all API operations.
 For example,